UTSCCSCC01/finalprojects22-fit/doc/sprint0/PB.md

 ## Social

-17 - As Andre, Tony and Rachael, I want to friend other users, so that I can socialize with other users
+17 - As Andre, Tony and Rachael, I want to be friends with other users, so that I can stay socialized in the app

 Priority: Medium